← Back to Blog

 3. Plug things back in one at a time.
 When the RCD trips again, you've found your culprit.

-4. If the RCD trips with nothing plugged in, the fault is in the fixed wiring itself.
+4. If the RCD trips with nothing plugged in, the fault is in the fixed wiring.
 That's when you need an electrician.

 When Should You Actually Worry?